PapiLer/Reforestation/README.md

-## Why couldn't the lifeguard save the hippie?
-He was too far out, man.
+## What did the calculator say to the student?
+You can count on me.